Small Business Guide To Health Insurance For One Employee

 Even though group insurance isn’t your only option, it has many benefits.
 Here are some of the reasons why group health insurance is a worthwhile consideration:

-- Coverage Designed Specifically For You: Group health insurance broadens the plans and providers you can choose from, whereas with independent insurance, you get what you get.
-With group health insurance, you and your employee can discuss health options and choose a group health plan that fits with your needs.
+- Coverage Designed For You: Group health insurance broadens the plans and providers you can choose from, whereas, with independent insurance, you get what you get.
+With group health insurance, you and your employee can discuss health options and choose a group health plan that fits your needs.
 The opportunity to choose the deductibles and copays you want is one valuable reason to go through a group insurance provider.

 - Better For Your Business: Three-quarters of job-seekers say that health insurance and benefits are one of the key factors they are looking for in a job.
+In 2023, this is especially true.

 How To Enroll In Group Health Insurance

-Once you’ve decided to enroll in group health insurance, you will need to gather your company’s information and your employee information to start the process.
 Here are the steps you’ll need to go through to fully enroll you and your employee with a group health insurance program:

 Step #1: Set A Budget